-- 1. Approves the submission of RBFS round 24 funding for the design of the Pickering Park boat ramp; and - Commits to allocating \$22,500 for the design of this project 2. in the 2020/21 Budget pending the success of the application to RBFS.
+- 1. Approves the submission of RBFS round 24 funding for the design of the Pickering Park boat ramp; and - If successful in securing grant funding through RBFS, considers allocating \$22,500 in the 2020/21 Budget for the design of this project.

-6.5 Sandy Beach Reserve Jetty & Foreshore River Wall (Ref: PARE/INSPEC/1 - Jeremy Walker, Senior Environmental Officer)
+10.6 Sandy Beach Reserve Jetty & Foreshore River Wall (Ref: PARE/INSPEC/1 - Jeremy Walker, Senior Environmental Officer)